 Try selecting a sofa with modern, square arms with a round coffee table.
 It’s important to have one or two pieces of furniture that are taller than the rest.
 This is best done through a bookcase.

 If you are selecting furniture by style, decide on 2-3 key styles and stick with furniture that fits in those categories.
-A mid century style sofa with a classic bookcase, Victorian accent chairs and a rustic rug will not feel cohesive.
+A mid century style sofa with a classic bookcase, Victorian accent chairs and a rustic rug under the sectional will not feel cohesive.
 If you need a place to begin, try searching a few styling pairings on Pinterest.

 Here are a few style combination ideas: